*Full-scale policy conference taking place online*

 - Assessing agreed and prospective City and Growth Deals in Wales - the current state of play;

-- Economic development, promoting skills and developing research centres; and
+- Supporting economic development, promoting skills, and developing research centres; and

 - Progress and prospects for City and Growth Deals in Wales.